-The purpose of the Pareto Chart is to address the most important among a set of factors, the highest occurring type of defect, the most frequent reasons for customer complaints, and so on.
-It combines an ordered bar chart and a line chart.
-The items on the left side of the chart are called the “vital few” while the rest are considered the “trivial many”.
+The purpose of the Pareto chart is to address the most significant elements within a given set, such as the highest occurring type of defect, the most frequent reasons for customer complaints, and so on.
+It normally combines an ordered bar chart and a line chart.
+The items on the left side of the chart are called the “vital few” representing the most impactful elements, while the rest are categorized as the “trivial many”.

-This template comes in three variations.
-The first one is used when you have data that has been summed up or aggregated.
-The other two are used to record weekly and monthly data day by day.
-Once you have collected the data using a printed form or a check sheet, you need to enter the data into the worksheet.
+This Pareto chart template comes in three different variations.
+The first variant is used when you have data that has been summed up or aggregated.
+The other two are designed for recording daily data on a weekly or monthly basis.
+After data collection using a printed form or a check sheet, the next step involves entering the data into the provided worksheet.
 If you find in the resulted chart a Pareto pattern, this suggests that only few causes account for about 80% of the effect.

-This template is a Microsoft Excel document that you can use and modify to best suits your needs.
-It can easily be modified to include additional sections if needed.
-For example, you may want to add additional rows to the worksheet to show more categories.
-Please help us to make this template better by providing us with your comments or suggestions.
+This template is a Microsoft Excel document that you can use and modify to align with your specific requirements.
+It can easily be modified to include additional sections as needed.
+For example, you may want to add additional rows to the worksheet to show more elements or categories.
+If you are looking for more advanced Pareto analyses, it’s recommended to use specialized tools like Minitab.

 Pareto Chart (24 KB)